 Kenyan MPs have approved the controversial Election Laws (Amendment) Bill, 2017 in a parliament session boycotted by the opposition.
 PHOTO | JEFF ANGOTE | NMG

-Ruling Jubilee party MPs in the National Assembly unanimously approved the Bill that also opens the door for the Independent Electoral and Boundaries Commission (IEBC) to use the manual system in transmitting election results for the repeat presidential election slated for October 26 in the event electronic systems fail.
+Jubilee MPs unanimously approved the Bill that also opens doors for IEBC to use the manual system in transmitting election results for the fresh presidential election slated for October 26 in the event electronic systems fail.

 The MPs, however, deleted a section that would have restricted the winner of an annulled presidential election and the petitioner from contesting in a rerun.